tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Multiple source of IP Geolocation databases:**
   [MaxMind GeoLite2 free databases](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") (it requires PHP 5.4.0+) and [IP2Location LITE databases](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
 Also free Geolocation REST APIs and whois information can be available for audit purposes.
-  Father more, if you use CloudFlare or CloudFront as a reverse proxy service, you can install the [dedicated API class libraries](http://www.ipgeoblock.com/article/api-class-library.html "CloudFlare & CloudFront API class library | IP Geo Block") for these services.
+  Father more, [dedicated API class libraries](http://www.ipgeoblock.com/article/api-class-library.html "CloudFlare & CloudFront API class library | IP Geo Block") can be installed for CloudFlare and CloudFront as a reverse proxy service.

 * **Customizing response:**
   HTTP response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
-  You can also have a human friendly page (like `404.php`) in your theme template directory or child theme directory to fit your theme.
+  You can also have a human friendly page (like `404.php`) in your parent/child theme template directory to fit your site design.

 * **Validation logs:**
-  Validation logs can be recorded with useful information to audit attack patterns.
+  Validation logs for useful information to audit attack patterns can be manageable.

 * **Cooperation with full spec security plugin:**
-  This plugin is simple and lite enough to be able to cooperate with other full spec security plugin such as [Wordfence Security](https://wordpress.org/plugins/wordfence/ "Wordfence Security &mdash; WordPress Plugins").
+  This plugin is lite enough to be able to cooperate with other full spec security plugin such as [Wordfence Security](https://wordpress.org/plugins/wordfence/ "Wordfence Security &mdash; WordPress Plugins").
 See [this report](http://www.ipgeoblock.com/codex/page-speed-performance.html "Page speed performance | IP Geo Block") about page speed performance.

 * **Extendability:**
   You can customize the behavior of this plugin via `add_filter()` with [pre-defined filter hook](http://www.ipgeoblock.com/codex/ "Codex | IP Geo Block").
 See various use cases in [samples.php](https://github.com/tokkonopapa/WordPress-IP-Geo-Block/blob/master/ip-geo-block/samples.php "WordPress-IP-Geo-Block/samples.php at master - tokkonopapa/WordPress-IP-Geo-Block - GitHub") bundled within this package.